 Records may be accessed by anyone in our reading room.
 We may also make some records available online.

 Our strong preference for donations are original records.
 Occasionally donors are unwilling to give us their original records and would prefer to loan us the records in order for us to create a digital copy.
 The original records would then be returned to the donor and the Archives would keep the digital copy.
 This process is called a loan for copy.
-We are only willing to accept loans for copy in rare circumstances.
+We are only willing to accept loans for copy in very rare circumstances.
 Please contact us if you would like to discuss this possibility.